plsrd/library/README.md

     1. You will need to associate your DOM elements with the actual book objects in some way.
 One easy solution is giving them a data-attribute that corresponds to the index of the library array.
 - [x] Add a button on each book’s display to change its read status.
     1. To facilitate this you will want to create the function that toggles a book’s read status on your Book prototype instance.
-- [ ] Optional -we haven’t learned any techniques for actually storing our data anywhere, so when the user refreshes the page all of their books will disappear!
+- [x] Optional -we haven’t learned any techniques for actually storing our data anywhere, so when the user refreshes the page all of their books will disappear!
 If you want, you are capable of adding some persistence to this library app using one of the following techniques:
     1. localStorage [docs here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) allows you to save data on the user’s computer.
 The downside here is that the data is ONLY accessible on the computer that it was created on.
 Even so, it’s pretty handy!
 Set up a function that saves the whole library array to localStorage every time a new book is created, and another function that looks for that array in localStorage when your app is first loaded. (make sure your app doesn’t crash if the array isn’t there!)
     2. Firebase [check it out!](https://firebase.google.com/docs/?authuser=0) is an online database that can be set up relatively easily, allowing you to save your data to a server in the cloud!
 Teaching you how to use it is beyond the scope of this tutorial, but it is almost definitely within your skill set.
 If you’re interested, check out this [video](https://www.youtube.com/watch?v=noB98K6A0TY) to see what it’s all about.

-### To Be Completed
+### To Be Completed ... someday...

-  1. Complete option back-end connection.
-  2. Refactor code to be more object-oriented (my constructor needs some work 💩 )
-  3. Eventually, add a statistics bit that would show number of books completed/logged.
+  1. Eventually, add a statistics bit that would show number of books completed/logged.
-  4. Add a 'currently reading' flag
+  2. Add a 'currently reading' flag
-  5. Change out simple read/not read toggle for a % complete option.
+  3. Change out simple read/not read toggle for a % complete option.

   ---